Battle of Jarte

 The Battle of Jarte was fought from 4 to 16 April 1542 between the forces of Ahmad ibn Ibrahim al-Ghazi and the Ethiopian Empire assisted by a Portuguese expeditionary force led by Cristóvão da Gama.
-The Abyssinians and Portuguese were victorious, with Ahmad Gragn wounded by the outnumbered Christian force, and the Adalites forced to retreat.
+The Abyssinians and Portuguese were victorious, with Ahmad Gurey wounded by the outnumbered Christian force, and the Adalites forced to retreat.

 Prelude

 Prior to the battle the Portuguese had marched for two days towards Jarte (or "Farte"), while they were pitching their camp, an envoy from the "Prester" arrived with a message for them "to march as quickly as might be, while he did the same, in order to join before meeting the King of Zeila, who had a large force, and with whom a fight by one alone would be perilous."
 Marching until reaching the plains, they met the lord of the local territory, who visited Cristóvão and presented him with "very handsome" horses, telling him that he knew their enemy was coming in search of them, and that many days couldn't pass before they met; that he should make what arrangements were necessary, and about sending out spies.
 The many spies ahead of their army then returned two days later with "news that the Moors' camp was near, and that we should meet before the next day."
 When Cristóvão found he couldn't avoid a battle with them without losing the reputation they'd gained, he accepted it over "losing our prestige-for victory is in the hands of God."